Speech Intelligibility in Toddlers

 5. Is my child using ending consonant sounds?

 This is the question about articulation that I’m asked the most.
-Final consonant deletion occurs in many children until 2 1/2 to 3 years of age.
-Easiest ones to work on include /p/ and /t/, both unvoiced consonants.
+Final consonant deletion occurs in many children until two-and-a-half to three years of age.
+The easiest ones to work on include /p/ and /t/, both unvoiced consonants.
 If your child is producing /k/, you may also try this sound.
-The voiced consonant sounds /b, d, g/ should not be early final sound targets because your child may end up adding a vowel sound at the ends of words such as “bug -u” or “bed-a” in an effort to produce this sound.
+The voiced consonant sounds /b, d, g/ should not be early final sound targets because your child may end up adding a vowel sound at the ends of words such as “bug-u” or “bed-a” in an effort to produce this sound.
 Once your child is using unvoiced sounds, the voiced sounds should emerge on their own.

 I also work on /s/ since this final sound carries so much grammatical information.
 For example, children need final /s/ to make words plural such as “cats” and “books.”
-Using plurals is a language concept that emerges around age 2 1/2, so /s/ is an important sound.
+Using plurals is a language concept that emerges around age two-and-a-half, so /s/ is an important sound.

 Many children begin using /s/ as a lisp.
 Although it’s an incorrect way to produce /s/, it’s very common until age 4 or so.
-You can target this by telling your child to “hide his tongue behind his teeth” or to say “smile and hide your tongue.”
+You can target this by telling your child to “hide your tongue behind your teeth,” or to say “smile and hide your tongue.”

-If your child is using a lisp, it may also be an indicator that he’s developing an open bite, that is there’s a gap between his upper and lower teeth.
+If your child is using a lisp, it may also be an indicator that he’s developing an “open bite.”
+That means there’s a gap between his upper and lower teeth.
 This can be attributed to prolonged use of sippy cups or pacifiers.
 Although it’s messy, your child should switch to an open cup or straw when he’s at the table or in another place that you can clean up easily.
 Save the sippy cups for the car.

 Your child should NEVER go to bed with a sippy cup or bottle, no matter how convenient it is to help him to sleep.
 Leaving the cup or bottle between your teeth while sleeping is what leads to the open space AND tooth decay, especially if you’re using milk or juice.
-I’ve known several two-year-olds who have gone to see a dentist before age 3 with a mouth full of little black teeth.
-Not a pretty site.
+I’ve known several two-year-olds who have gone to see a dentist before age three with a mouth full of little black teeth.
+It’s not a pretty site!
 If you can’t kick this habit just yet, at least switch to water.

 Straw drinking is great for oral motor and sensory skill development.
 Look in the toddler dishes/utensils section of the major retailers for many options for these cups.
 Sports water bottles are also a good option.

-I think it’s okay to use a pacifier for sleeping until age 2 1/2 to 3, but excessive use during the day is not recommended if your child can calm down without it.
+I think it’s okay to use a pacifier for sleeping until age two-and-a-half to three, but excessive use during the day is not recommended if your child can calm down without it.
 If your child has sensory issues and using sucking to help him regulate, keep the pacy without feeling guilty.

 It’s a myth that pacifiers prevent children from talking.
 Most kids try to talk with it in their mouths and then take it out if their parents insist that they don’t understand them.
 If your toddler is addicted, try to limit it to naps, bedtime, and when he really needs it to see if having an open mouth will help him vocalize more.
 I don’t let children keep pacifiers in when I’m in their homes seeing them for therapy unless they are falling apart without it.
 Many children I see work so hard during treatment that they need it to calm down after we’re finished.
 Many parents of children I see need them to have it for times when no other option works to wind down a jacked-up toddler and end a tantrum.
 As a mom, I’m just fine with that.